 Wildlife Preservation Society of Queensland is a community environmental organisation with a wonderfully diverse and dedicated team of members, volunteers, supporters and staff united by a deep passion for wildlife and conservation.
-We have a proud history in standing up for what we believe in and campaigning for the survival of species and ecosystems.
+We have proud history in standing up for what we believe in and campaigning for the survival of species and ecosystems.
+We have been driven to help the environment for over 55 years!

 If you see Wildlife Queensland or WPSQ around the place – that’s us, for short!